Conjunctive Queries with Free Access Patterns under Updates: Trade-Offs for CQAPs with Hierarchical Fractures

+The enumeration faces a new challenge: the tuples encoded in the constructed view trees may overlap, yet we need to enumerate only distinct tuples, i.e., tuples that have not been reported before.
+To address this challenge, we adapt the union algorithm from prior work~\cite{Durand:CSL:11}, which is originally designed to enumerate distinct elements from a union of sets.
+We modify this algorithm to enumerate distinct tuples from multiple view trees.

+Handling updates also faces a new challenge: although propagating updates in the constructed view trees follows the procedure from Section~\ref{sec:updates}, updates may change the degrees of values, causing previously light tuples to become heavy and vice versa.
+In such cases, we need to rebalance the data partitioning and possibly recompute some views.
+While such rebalancing steps may take longer than a single-tuple update, they happen periodically, and their amortised cost remains the same as that of a single-tuple update.

-In Sections~\ref{sec:partitioning}-\ref{sec:trade-off-updates}, we detail the main techniques and algorithmic ideas that achieve the trade-offs in Theorem~\ref{thm:main_dynamic}.
-In Section~\ref{sec:comparison}, we compare our maintenance strategy achieving these trade-offs with typical eager and lazy approaches.
-The full proof of Theorem~\ref{thm:main_dynamic} is given in the technical report~\cite{free-access-pat-arxiv}.
+Sections~\ref{sec:partitioning}-\ref{sec:trade-off-updates} elaborate our technique and algorithmic ideas that achieve the trade-offs in Theorem~\ref{thm:main_dynamic}.
+The full details of our approach are given in Appendices~C--E of the technical report~\cite{access_pattern_arxiv}.
+Section~\ref{sec:comparison} compares our maintenance strategy achieving these trade-offs with typical eager and lazy approaches.